astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 Snowpark ML (in public preview) is a Python framework for Machine Learning workloads with Snowpark.
 Currently Snowpark ML provides a model registry (storing ML tracking data and models in Snowflake tables and stages), feature engineering primitives similar to scikit-learn (ie. LabelEncoder, OneHotEncoder, etc.) and support for training and deploying certain model types as well as deployments as user-defined functions (UDFs).

 This virtual hands-on lab demonstrates how to use Apache Airflow to orchestrate a machine learning pipeline leveraging Snowpark ML for feature engineering and model tracking.
-While Snowpark ML has its own support for models similar to scikit-learn this code demonstrates a "bring-your-own" model approach showing the use of open-source scikit-learn along with Snowpark ML model registry and model serving in an Airflow task rather than Snowpark UDF.
-It also shows the use of the Snowflake XCOM backend which supports security and governance by serializing all task in/output to Snowflake tables and stages while storing in the Airflow XCOM table a URI pointer to the data.
+While Snowpark ML has its own support for models similar to scikit-learn, this code demonstrates a "bring-your-own" model approach showing the use of open-source scikit-learn along with Snowpark ML model registry and model serving in an Airflow task rather than Snowpark UDF.
+It also shows the use of the Snowflake XCom backend which supports security and governance by serializing all task in/output to Snowflake tables and stages while storing in the Airflow XCom table a URI pointer to the data.

 This workflow includes:

-- Sourcing structured, unstructured and semistructured data from different systems
+- Sourcing structured, unstructured, and semistructured data from different systems
-- Extracting, transforming and loading with the Snowpark Python provider for Airflow
+- Extracting, transforming, and loading with the Snowpark Python provider for Airflow
-- Ingesting with Astronomer's python SDK for Airflow
+- Ingesting with Astronomer's Python SDK for Airflow
 - Audio file transcription with OpenAI Whisper
 - Natural language embeddings with OpenAI Embeddings and the Weaviate provider for Airflow
 - Vector search with Weaviate